DavidErroll/Paulos-e-estimation/README.md

 # Paulos-e-estimation

-Paulos tweeted a method of estimating e that reminded me of our discussion regarding expected wait time and the interval [0 - 1]:
+John Allen Paulos tweeted a iterative method for estimating e that reminded me of a recent discussion regarding expected wait time and the interval [0 - 1]:

 Select a random number between 0 and 1.